DavidRusycki/vue-bootcamp/getting started/README.md

 ## 14. Keyboard Events and Modifiers

 Explain to use a modifiers with events.
 Like a @click.alt="test", someone call a test function if alt key is pressed. @keyUp.enter etc.

+## 15. v-model Modifiers

+Explain how to use a modifiers on v-model.
+Lika v-model.lazy.trim or v-model.number;